 What holds people together in struggles for justice?
 Not identity, not reciprocity, and not altruism.
 My dissertation argues that genuine political solidarity is a specific kind of co-creation.
 It arises when people, faced with a shared obstacle, build a common moral understanding of what they’re fighting for and against.
 This “double-mediation”—by the material obstacle and by the shared understanding—produces a form of cooperation I refer to as non-reciprocal mutuality.
 Solidarity is like an orchestra: different parts, one shared performance, no ledger of who owes whom.

 Solidarity's non-reciprocal structure relies on the human craving for devotion (Katsafanas).
-By aligning our need for devotion with the ironic, playful commitment paradigmatic in solidarity, we can invest ourselves fully in a cause without becoming rigid or fanatical.
+By aligning our need for devotion with the ironic, playful commitment that is paradigmatic of solidarity, we can invest ourselves fully in a cause without becoming rigid or fanatical.
 Solidarity is necessarily transformative: we become, in part, who we are through the struggle(s)—the conflict with those opposed to the cause and the debate with comrades, while creating a shared moral understanding in solidarity.

 I use this theory of solidarity to clarify philosophical confusions, showing that the standard bifurcation between “symmetric” (reciprocal) and “asymmetric” (non-reciprocal) solidarity is a myth.
 Most importantly, I distinguish solidarity from the dangerous look-alike, nationalism.
 Nationalism binds people through a narrative of shared identity, demanding exclusion.
 Solidarity bonds people through a shared cause, remaining impartial.
 The difference determines whether our collective power is liberatory or oppressive.